Scott Tucker

 Odds are, if you pick up a used book, Amazon founder Jeff Bezos had his hands on it at some point, as Amazon accounts for over 60% of book sales.
 That means Bezos can afford to lose your book business, especially since he’s probably taking half your paycheck at Whole Foods anyway.

-So, we say you should check out these awesome independent book stores in the area.
-Do your part to support local businesses.
-Better still, a conversation with a cool indie book seller might point you to new, surprising reading adventures, as opposed to what's suggested by Amazon's software algorithms.
-Real intelligence beats the artificial kind every time.
+Of course, most are familiar with the Dallas-headqaurted beacon for affordable books, Half Price Books.
+But there’s also a bevy of lesser-known indie hideaways all over Dallas-Fort Worth, so do your part to support local businesses.
+Better still, a conversation with a cool indie book seller might point you to new, surprising reading adventures, as opposed to what’s suggested by Amazon’s software algorithms.
+Join the fight against anti-intellectualism — real intelligence beats the artificial kind every time.
+Or just join us in manifesting cozier autumn weather now that it’s October.

 Patchouli Joe’s